 A good example of this is the king penguin family.
 After the chick hatches, it balances on one parent's feet and is transferred between them every few days.
 As they get too big to balance and also develop their warm coats, chicks will be placed in 'creches' with other chicks while their parents feed.
 However, with hungry skuas and other predatory birds circling, it's a constant battle between protecting their young and fishing at sea.

 Down on the beaches of South Georgia, it's also all action for the seals.
 Elephant seals will be continuing to suckle their pups, also known as weaners, while leopard seals can hunt penguin parents trying to waddle the gauntlet between the ocean and their nests on higher ground.
 On the Antarctic continent, you might be lucky to see a group of weddell seals moulting their brown fur for the warmer months.

 Midsummer is also when the famous humpback whales arrive from the north in search of prime feeding conditions.
-From the Polar Pioneer, we might be fortunate to witness their bubble net feeding technique where humpbacks in a circle blow bubbles below a school of fish.
+From the Greg Mortimer, we might be fortunate to witness their bubble net feeding technique where humpbacks in a circle blow bubbles below a school of fish.
 This forces the fish towards the surface where the pod will swim through the bubble net with their mouths open, ready for thousands of fish in one gulp.

 Late summer (Mid February to late March)

 As summer draws to a close, it's the turn of the various new arrivals to test out their new environments.
 On South Georgian beaches, hundreds of fur seal pups will begin to cause mischief – play-fighting with each other and learning to swim.
 At the similar time, cormorant chicks will start to practise flying in the buffering southern winds while albatross chicks (on a slower breeding cycle) hatch.